FaserF/hassio-addons/whatsapp/DOCS.md

 ## 🔒 Security & Public Access

-Requires Home Assistant 2024.12+ (or newer) to expose ports via the addon configuration.
+Requires Home Assistant 2024.12+ (or newer) to expose ports via the App configuration.

 If you plan to use **Webhooks** or the **Rocket.Chat integration**, you may need to expose **Port 8066** to the internet (or at least to your Rocket.Chat instance).